cornell-pl/pl.cs.cornell.edu/content/special/priya_srikumar.md

 Entering as an undergraduate in 2017 and continuing on as a graduate student pursuing a PhD in 2021, Priya Srikumar became an integral part of the Cornell community.
 Tragically, on August 26th, 2023, we lost them to a car accident during their cross-country trip back to Ithaca.

-In their time at Cornell, they worked with Nate Foster, Andrew Meyers, and Adrian Sampson (in chronological order), had several internships at Amazon, and were in the beginnings of a promising internship at AMD.
+In their time at Cornell, they worked with Nate Foster, Andrew Myers, and Adrian Sampson (in chronological order), had several internships at Amazon, and were in the beginnings of a promising internship at AMD.

 __Works__